folti002/CSCI4061Project1/README.md

 ```

 ## Assumptions:
-We made no significant assumptions.
+We made no significant assumptions outside of the code specifications.

 ## To compile the program:
 ```